-Table 3-4 Summary of the degree of hazard associated with the measured contaminant and metalloid concentrations in the Tailem Bend wetland.
+Table 3-5 Summary of the degree of hazard associated with the measured contaminant and metalloid concentrations in the Riverglades wetland.

-Degree of Hazard Guideline Threshold Metal/Metalloid No Hazard Value below ANZECC/ARMCANZ guideline threshold Ag, As, Cd, Co, Cr, Mn, Ni, Pb, Se, Zn Low Hazard Value exceeds ANZECC/ARMCANZ guideline threshold, but is less than 10x exceedance Cu, Fe, V Moderate Hazard Value exceeds ANZECC/ARMCANZ guideline threshold by 10x or more, but is less than 100x exceedance Al High Hazard Value exceeds ANZECC/ARMCANZ guideline threshold by 100x or more
+Degree of Hazard Guideline Threshold Metal/Metalloid No Hazard Value below ANZECC/ARMCANZ guideline threshold Ni, Se, Zn Low Hazard Value exceeds ANZECC/ARMCANZ guideline threshold, but is less than 10x exceedance As, Co, Mn Moderate Hazard Value exceeds ANZECC/ARMCANZ guideline threshold by 10x or more, but is less than 100x exceedance Al, Fe, V High Hazard Value exceeds ANZECC/ARMCANZ guideline threshold by 100x or more

-Note: Sb is below detection limits due to dilutions, but is likely to be in the low or no hazard classification.
+Note: Ag, Cd, Cr, Cu, Pb and Sb were below detection limits due to dilutions, and are therefore likely to be classified as low or no hazard.

 The monosulfide formation potential test assists in determining the propensity for monosulfides to form during future inundation.
-The sample used for this test contained no acid volatile sulfide (S{AV}) or elemental sulfur (S^0).
-The lack of acid volatile sulfide (S{AV}) ranks the monosulfide formation potential hazard as 'No hazard' (Table 3-5).
+The sample used for this test contained no acid volatile sulfide (S{AV}) and low elemental sulfur (S^0).
+The lack of acid volatile sulfide (S{AV}) ranks the monosulfide formation potential hazard as 'No hazard' (Table 3-6).

-Table 3-5 Guideline thresholds for the degree of hazard associated with acid volatile sulfide (S{AV}) concentrations.
+Table 3-6 Guideline thresholds for the degree of hazard associated with acid volatile sulfide (S{AV}) concentrations.